build-on-aws/content/tutorials/build-ci-cd-pipeline-iac-cloudformation/index.md

 #### <b>IAM Roles </b>
 We need to create CloudCatalyst service roles in our AWS account.
 These will be using these to provide permission to CodeCatalyst.
 This is one time activity only.

-Simply deploy a CloudFormation stack named `CodeCatalyst-IAM-roles` in any region with the template provided [here](https://raw.githubusercontent.com/build-on-aws/ci-cd-iac-aws-cloudformation/cloudformation-templates/IAM_roles_CodeCatalyst.json).
+Simply deploy a CloudFormation stack.
+You can find detailed instuctions on how to deploy this stack using AWS Console [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.Walkthrough.html#GettingStarted.Walkthrough.createstack).

+- Stack name `CodeCatalyst-IAM-roles`
+- Region: any (preferred `us-west-2`)
+- Download the template provided [here](https://raw.githubusercontent.com/build-on-aws/ci-cd-iac-aws-cloudformation/main/cloudformation-templates/IAM_roles_CodeCatalyst.json) and upload this in CloudFormation console -> Create new stack -> Template -> Upload a template.

 This will create 2 new AWS Identity and Access Management (IAM) roles - `main_branch_IAM_role` and `pr_branch_IAM_role` in your AWS account.

 > Please note, the `main_branch_IAM_role` provides full access to AWS resources in EC2 and CloudFormation services, as those will be used by sample CloudFormation template mentioned in this blog.
 Please use this role carefully and delete it when not required.